 The Black Penny

-Why we like it: Named after London’s first coffee shops, where the price of admission was a penny, The Black Penny scores on two fronts for breakfast.
-Coffee provided by Alchemy is one of them, and a range of traditional breakfast dishes alongside a few twists is the other.
+Why: Named after London’s first coffee shops, where the price of admission was a penny, The Black Penny scores on two fronts for brunch.
+Coffee provided by Alchemy is one of them, and a range of traditional brunch dishes alongside a few twists is the other.
 Speciality hashes include the must-order crispy duck hash.

 Where: 34 Great Queen Street, WC2B 5AA

-Why we like it: The Covent Garden Hotel’s restaurant has all the boutique charm and slick service you need for a business brekkie.
-All the usual breakfast suspects are present and correct at Brasserie Max, plus some welcome fish specialities.
+Why: The Covent Garden Hotel’s restaurant has all the boutique charm and slick service you need for a business brunch.
+All the usual brunch suspects are present and correct at Brasserie Max, plus some welcome fish specialities.
 Kedgeree, a smokehouse kipper with lemon and herb butter and the salmon and cream cheese bagel are all worthy alternatives to avo toast and bacon sandwiches.

 Where: Covent Garden Hotel, 10 Monmouth Street, WC2H 9HB